 So, we have looked at the path planning problem.
-So, once you have the path which is planned based on obstacles that might be there you plan a path of the endeffector, you determine the velocity and acceleration profile on the path, you may have joint and actuator limitations.
-So, joint limitation because of physical construction actuator limitations because, it may not the actuator may not be able to produce very high velocity or very high acceleration.
+So, once you have the path which is planned based on obstacles that might be there you plan a path of the end effector you determine the velocity and the acceleration profile on the path you may have joint and actuator limitations.

-Remember that since we are determining the joint velocity based on the end-effector velocity.
+So, joint limitations because of physical construction actuator limitations because it may not the actuator may not be able to produce very high velocity or very high acceleration remember that since we are determining the joint velocity based on the end effector velocity.
 So, the joint velocity can change very quickly very close to the singular configurations as we have seen.
-So, we can have very high joint velocities and therefore we will require very high acceleration, if you require very high acceleration then production of very high acceleration depends on the torque restrictions of the torque or force restrictions of the actuators.
+So, we can we can have very high joint velocities and therefore, we will require very high acceleration.

+If you require very high acceleration then production of very high acceleration depends on the torque restrictions of the torque or force restrictions on the of the actuators.
 So, near the singularities the motion planning is tricky.
-So, we will have very high actuator velocities and accelerations.
-So, you need more considerations or restrictions on the joint motion near singularities.
-Now once you have restrictions you will have errors on the path, so initial path planning has to be done carefully.
+So, it will have very high actuator velocities and accelerations.
+So, you need more considerations or restrictions on the joint motion near singularities now once you have restrictions you will have errors on the path.
+So, initial path planning has to be done carefully.